The Ultimate CCTV Security Surveillance Buying Guide in Australia

-You can also use motion detection to trigger alerts that are sent to your smart device as a Push notification or emails with snapshots attached.
-Many cameras have smart detections built-in such as line-crossing detection and intrusion detection that allow you to specify zones by drawing lines or boxes.
+You can also use motion detection to trigger alerts that are sent to your smart device as a push notification or email with snapshots attached.
+Many cameras have smart detections built-in such as line-crossing detection and intrusion detection that allow you to specify zones by drawing virtual lines or boxes.
 The detections can be set on hourly or daily schedules as well.
 For example, you may want to disable line-crossing detection from 6am to 9am when you leave for work to minimise false alerts.
 Using a combination of these different techniques you can setup an effective perimeter defence of your property with your own custom surveillance strategies.

 Best Security System Features

 Take a look at some of the top features you should ideally have when choosing a security surveillance system for your needs:

 With most intrusions occurring at night, you'll naturally want a camera that clearly captures movements and activity around your property in pitch darkness.
 Look for cameras with infrared LEDs for clear night vision.
 The camera will automatically switch to a monochrome infrared picture when it's dark enough.
 Most cameras offer infrared ranges of 30 - 50 metres.